susom/ema_assistant/README.md

 ### Processing
 Each time a record is saved, each window configuration will be evaluated to see if it is time to create the window schedule.
 It is time when the window logic evaluates to true and there is phone number entered and the opt-out flag is not set.
 At this point, the instances are all created.
+EMA instances are not created when records are imported.

 ### Cron Scheduler
 The cron schedule runs every 5 minutes to determine if messages need to be sent.
+Because of the processing bandwidth this cron is designed to be as 'lightweight' as possible.

 The scheduler will look through all configurations and check all instances for actions that need to be performed.
 Since the send time is the only timestamp that is stored with each instance of the survey, the configurations